frankcohen/ReflectionsOS/CloudCity/Recorder/README.md

 const w = Math.ceil( ( frameWidth * 2.4 ) * 1.2 );
 const h = Math.ceil( frameHeight * 2.4 );
 ```
+The multiple values in the code above were developed from testing.
+There is no long term guarantee these values will work.

 Also, Recorder throws an error when I share a running QuickTime movie and drag the selection box.
 The inputs to ffmjpeg on the server are too large.